lucaswerkmeister/activate-window-by-title/README.md

 # Activate Window By Title

-This is a Gnome Shell extension to activate (focus, bring to the foreground) a window based on its title (or `WM_CLASS`, see below).
+This is a GNOME Shell extension to activate (focus, bring to the foreground) a window based on its title (or `WM_CLASS`, see below).
 It exposes a D-Bus interface with methods for this purpose;
 it has no user interface of its own,